perminder-klair/angular-soundmanager2/README.md

 ## Why I created this
 There are a couple projects similar to this out there, but none were ideal for me and none of them was using awesome API of SoundManager2.

 Feel free to fork this project and amend it according to your needs.
-This is just the start point!
+This is just an start point!

 ## Credits:
 Credit goes to [Scott Schiller](https://github.com/scottschiller) for his excellent [SoundManager2](https://github.com/scottschiller/SoundManager2).